biserkacvetkovska/personal-website/lessons/fourth-lesson.md

 A Git repository is good on your computer, but at some point you want to have backup of your files somewhere and also invite other people to work with you on your repository.

-Remember you've already created a repository on GitHub so the only thing you need to do is to connect our local Git repository with GitHub.
+Remember you've already created a repository on GitHub, so the only thing you need to do is to connect your local Git repository with GitHub.
 The command `git remote add` will do just that.

 Before you type this command in your "Command prompt" or "Terminal", navigate to your newly created GitHub repository and find the URL of your repository.